DavidAce/h5pp/README.md

     file.writeDataset(myData, "science/myCompressedData", H5D_CHUNKED, std::nullopt, 3); // Creates a chunked dataset with compression level 3.
 ```

-or use the shorthand member function for this task:
+or use the special member function for this task:

 ```c++
    file.writeDataset_compressed(myData, "science/myCompressedData", 3) // // Creates a chunked dataset with compression level 3 (default).